FortressOS/hakurei/options.md

-## environment\.fortify\.users
+## environment\.hakurei\.users

-Users allowed to spawn fortify apps and their corresponding fortify fid\.
+Users allowed to spawn hakurei apps and their corresponding hakurei identity\.